interkosmos/fortran-paho/README.md

 # fortran-paho
-A collection of Fortran 2008 interfaces to the [Eclipse Paho](https://www.eclipse.org/paho/) MQTT client library, for connecting Fortran to the Internet of Things.
-Currently, `fortran-paho` is just a proof of concept.
+A collection of Fortran 2008 interface bindings to the [Eclipse Paho](https://www.eclipse.org/paho/) MQTT client library, to connect Fortran to the Internet of Things.
+Currently, *fortran-paho* is just a proof of concept.

 ## Requirements
-In order to use the interfaces, you will need a Fortran 2008 compiler for building and the Eclipse Paho C library for linking.
-Compilation has been tested with GNU Fortran 9, but should work with other modern compilers as well.
+A Fortran 2008 compiler and the Eclipse Paho C library are required for building and linking the library.
+Compilation has been tested with GNU Fortran 10, but should work with other modern compilers as well.

 ## Build Eclipse Paho
 If Eclipse Paho is not installed already, clone the GitHub